gregemel/world/README.md

 What is a service?
 * doing one thing and doing it well
 * used by systems to do things like graphics, input, and motion
-* "stateless", static, no properties or class variables
+* "stateless", static, no properties or object variables
 * driven only by parameters

 ### drawers